ericmjl/protein-systematic-characterization/protocols/transfection.md

 1. Calculate volume of each plasmid needed - want 0.5ug of each.
 Concentration of plasmid in solution is labeled on tube.
 2. Add 250ul OPTI-MEM into reaction Eppendorf tubes.
 3. Add reagents as follows (0.5ug each):
-  - Tests (viruses): 4 viral plasmids + reporter gene with reverse promoter
+  - Tests (viruses): 4 viral plasmids + reporter gene with reverse promoter (Human: Vic, ..., Avian: 8BM)
-  - Positive control: reporter with constitutively activated promoter
+  - Positive control: reporter with constitutively activated promoter (PHH)
-  - Negative control: reporter with reverse promoter
+  - Negative control: reporter with reverse promoter (WSN)
-  - Negative control: nothing
+  - Negative control: nothing (Mock)
 4. Mix reaction solutions.
 5. Add 250ul OPTI-MEM to a set of new tubes.
 6. Add 2.5ul transfection reagent to each tube.
 Mix.